hui-sheen/polytrap/README.md

 ## Introduction
-*Polytrap: screening genomic features trapped by polymer tracts*
+*Polytrap: screening genomic features trapped by polytracts (single, di-, tri-nucleotide tandem repeats)*

 Polytrap is useful for screening genomic features over-represented (“trapped”) by single, di-, or tri-nucleotide tandem repeats (in our terminology: polytracts).
 Polytrap stores pre-extracted polymer tract ranges, against which the possible enrichment of a specific genomic feature is assessed through the Binomial probability model.
 The genomic feature must be given with BED-like locations.
 I.e., the input file must contain such rows as "X,93712222,93712224".